W8sconsin/studentlist/README.md

 # Student list
-This open-source project is AngularJS app that allows you to create and edit a student name list.
-The vision of this app is that it will allow teachers to rapidly create, manipulate, and student name lists on their tablet, smartphone, or computer while teaching their classes.
+This open-source project is an AngularJS app that allows you to create and edit a student name list.
+The vision of this app is that it will allow teachers to rapidly create, manipulate, and student name lists on the fly on their tablet, smartphone, or computer while teaching their classes.
 <p align="center"><img src="https://github.com/W8sconsin/studentlist/blob/master/screenshot.png" width="300px"></p>

 ## Invitation to contribute